Section author: Jonathon Love

 the value must fall between the

-and themax
+minand themax

 Number

-is used for values which need to be numeric.
+Number is used for values which need to be numeric.
 For whole

-numbers, use Integer
+numbers, use Integer instead.

 properties